gurinderhans/esh/README.md

 ### Any feedback, pull requests, etc are welcome!

 Using **esh** you can interact with a remote machine without opening an interactive shell.
+Users can run commands on a remote machine without the need to ssh into the remote machine, it stays running in the background to keep the connection open.

 **esh** runs your command on a remote machine by reading your `args` and printing back `stdout` and `stderr`